happychl/wpg-components/wpg-tree/README.md

 # wpg-tree

-> A tree component base Vue.component
+> A tree component based on Vue.

 ## Build Setup